 2026

-Bosnia and Herzegovina have qualified for the 2026 FIFA World Cup.
-They are in Group B and will play against Canada, Switzerland, and Qatar.
+Bosnia and Herzegovina qualified for the 2026 FIFA World Cup through the UEFA play-offs, beating four-time champions Italy in a penalty shootout in the play-off final.
+They were drawn into Group B alongside Canada, Switzerland, and Qatar.

 Trivia